OpenSees/OpenSeesDocumentation/docs/source/user/manual/misc/wipeAnalysis.rst

 .. warning::
    * The time in the domain is not reset as in the :ref:`wipe`.
    * The state of the model does not change, i.e. the loads remain active and will change with subsequent analyze commands unless a :ref:`loadConst` is issued.
+   * There is NO space between the wipe and Analysis.
+Putting a space results in domain and recorder objects also being remove, e.g. a :ref:`wipe`.

 .. admonition:: Example: